MrBoxik/SnowRunner-Save-Editor/README.md

 > **Peace out – MrBoxik**

+## 💬 Feedback or Questions?

+You can leave feedback [here on GitHub](https://github.com/MrBoxik/SnowRunner-Save-Editor/issues) — but I’m not going to be super active here.

+You’ll have better chances of getting a reply if you message me on [Discord](https://discord.com/users/638802769393745950).

 ## ☕ Support

 If this save editor helped you and you want to say thanks you can [buy me a coffee](https://buymeacoffee.com/mrboxik).
 Totally optional, just appreciated.